digitaldominators/hangman/backend_api.md

     }

 ## Scoreboard
-make a get request to /api/scoreboard/
+Make a get request to /api/scoreboard/
 Returns the top 50 total scores and average scores.
 Will return something like: